Renaud-D-Harreville/nextcloud-docker/README.md

 .

 > **Note that you will find a bit more informations within the src/\*/ directories.
 For example on how to configure ClamAv, or onlyOffice applications sides parts !**

+## Updating the server

+To update the server, you just need these two commands :

+    docker-compose build --pull
+    docker-compose up -d